1st Maine Infantry Regiment: Pre-Civil War

-In 1847, during the War with Mexico, the President of the United States requested that a regiment of Maine infantry be mobilized for field duty.
+In 1847, during the Mexican-American War, President James K. Polk requested that a regiment of Maine infantry be mobilized for field duty.
 This was accomplished on paper, but field officers were never assigned and the regiment's companies never trained together.
-However, this partial mobilization and the influence of the Crimean War of 1853–56 excited military enthusiasm in Maine, and caused new militia companies to be organized in 1854–56.
+However, this partial mobilization and the influence of the Crimean War of 1853–56 created military enthusiasm in Maine, and as a result new militia companies to be organized in 1854–56.
 In 1854 there were 58 companies in the Volunteer Maine Militia, and the request of the companies in and near Portland to be named the 1st Regiment was granted by orders of the Maine state government approved 21 June 1854.
 General Smith of the 5th Division was ordered to carry out the plan.
 In 1856, 47 of the 56 volunteer companies of the state were disbanded, having lost interest in military affairs.
 However, the First Regiment continued from 1856 to 1859, though without annual training as a regiment.